-Since you possess the GG or GA variant of the COMT gene, you have enhanced pain tolerance, which can be beneficial for training and performance.
-To increase your pain tolerance even further, try practicing deep breathing, and changing negative thoughts to positive thoughts when you are undergoing pain.
-For example, when you are training, try to shift your focus away from the discomfort you may be feeling in your muscles, and focus on how the intensity is preparing you to push yourself during competition.
-Getting yourself accustomed to feelings of discomfort by pushing yourself during your training sessions more often may help you to decrease pain perception over time.
+Since you possess the GG or GA variant of the COMT gene, you have enhanced pain tolerance.
+To increase your pain tolerance even further, there are several strategies that you can use such as practicing deep breathing, and changing negative thoughts to positive thoughts when you are undergoing pain.
+For example, if you are out running, try to shift your focus away from the discomfort you may be feeling in your muscles, and focus on how the running is positively impacting your health.
+Exercising more often can also help to decrease pain perception during physical activity.